Treatment for Panic Attacks

 The leading physical symptom of panic attack is chest pain and shortness of breath

 The current diagnostic manuals, DSM V, and ICD 10, describe and quantify the symptoms.
-The phenomenological (descriptive) approach makes sense as the root causes in the most of psychiatric disorders are unknown.
+The phenomenological (descriptive) approach makes sense as the root causes of most psychiatric disorders are unknown.

-At the first glance the cause of panic disorder is not explicable, yet it could be identified in the course of psychodynamic psychotherapy.
-Therefore, diagnostic manuals based on symptoms description are useful as a quick method creating a communication platform for psychiatrists.
+At first glance, the cause of panic disorder is not explicable, yet it could be identified in the course of psychodynamic psychotherapy.
+Therefore, diagnostic manuals based on symptoms descriptions are useful as a quick method for creating a communication platform for psychiatrists.

 Diagnostic Criteria of Panic Attacks